dortania/OpenCore-Install-Guide/ktext.md

     * iMacPro1,1

 * [VoodooTSCSync](https://bitbucket.org/RehabMan/VoodooTSCSync/downloads/)
-   * Needed for correcting TSC on Asus's HEDT/Server motherboards
+   * Needed for correcting TSC on HEDT and some server motherboards, without this macOS may be extremly slow or even unbootable

 Please refer to [Kexts.md](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Kexts.md) for a full list of supported kexts